Tourism in Pakistan: Tourist visas

 In 2019, Pakistan increased the availability of travel visas in a bid to increase tourism to the country.
-The new program grants visas on arrival to travellers from 50 countries, including the United States.
+The new program grants visas on arrival to travelers from 50 countries, including the United States.
 Citizens of another 175 countries can apply for visas on the internet.
 Previously, visas could only be obtained from Pakistani embassies abroad.

 Tourism by province and territory

-Pakistan is subdivided into provinces Balochistan, Khyber Pakhtunkhwa, Punjab and Sindh; the federal territory Islamabad Capital Territory; and autonomous regions Azad Jammu and Kashmir and Gilgit-Baltistan.
+Pakistan is subdivided into provinces Balochistan, Khyber Pakhtunkhwa, Punjab and Sindh; the federal territory Islamabad Capital Territory; and autonomous regions Azad Kashmir and Gilgit-Baltistan.

 Gilgit-Baltistan

 Gilgit-Baltistan includes some of the highest peaks in the world, including K2, the world's second-highest peak.
 Gilgit Baltistan's landscape includes mountains, lakes, glaciers and valleys.
 The province is also visited for its landmarks, culture, history and people.
 K2 Basecamp, Deosai, Naltar, Fairy Meadows Bagrot Valley and Hushe valley are common tourist destinations in the province.

 Balochistan

 Balochistan is Pakistan's largest province by area, constituting approximately 43% of the country.
 Balochistan is home to one of the oldest Neolithic (7000 BC to c.
 2500 BC) sites in archaeology.
 Mehrgarh and Nausharo was an ancient city that is linked to the Indus Valley civilization.
 Ancient sites dating back 800 years are the Nausherwani tombs at Qila Ladgasht.
 There was an ancient port at the site of Oraea that was used during the Hellenistic civilisation.

 Quetta is the provincial capital of Balochistan.
 Sites of interest include the protected Hazarganji-Chiltan National Park, Hanna Lake, Quetta Geological Museum, Balochistan Arts Council Library, Quetta Archaeological Museum and Command and Staff College Museum.
-The Quaid-e-Azam Residency in the city of Ziarat, which is famous for having the world's largest and oldest juniper forests.
+The Quaid-e-Azam Residency is in the city of Ziarat "famous for having the world's largest and oldest juniper forests".
 Sibi is an important historical city in which the Jirga Hall has a collection of pieces that were found at the archaeological sites of Mehrgarh, Nasshero and Pirak.
-The annual Sibi Festival includes a Horse and Cattle Show.
+The annual Sibi Festival includes a horse and cattle show.

-The province includes a number of mountain passes.
-The Bolan Pass was the main entrance to the provincial city Quetta; others include Lak Pass, Khojak Pass and Harnai Pass.
+The province includes several mountain passes.
+The Bolan Pass was the main entrance to the provincial city of Quetta; others include Lak Pass, Khojak Pass and Harnai Pass.
 The Balochistan coastline extends from the boundary of Sindh province to the Iranian border, measuring over 750 km.
-The city of Gwadar has the largest port in the province and is based near the ancient area Makran.
+The city of Gwadar has the largest port in the province and is based near the ancient area of Makran.
 Pasni is a medium-sized town that is known for fishing.
 Along the Makran Coastal Highway, there are several rock formations, as well as Kund Malir and the Hingol National Park.